 Priest John Boddecker

-Instructor of Biblical Studies
+Instructor of Scriptural Studies and Exegesis

 - B.S. – Biblical Studies, Cairn University, 2004

 - M.A – Theology (Old Testament), St. Michael’s University College (University of Toronto), 2010

 - M.Th. – Orthodox Theology and Byzantine Musicology, St. John of Damascus Institute of Theology (Balamand Univeristy), 2017

 - Old Testament: History, Language, Literature and Theology